 Hail storms are part of the territory when you live in the Twin Cities, and if you’ve lived here a while, you know just how common they are.
 What you may not know, however, is that hail can do some serious damage to your home — even if you can’t readily see it.

-At Eastern Roofing & Siding, as hail damage repair experts, we know just how deep that damage can run.
+At Eastern Roofing & Siding, we know just how deep that damage can run.
 And we also know that if you fail to have it repaired, it can compromise the structure of your home over time.
 To help you better protect your property, below, we’re explaining how to identify hail damage and handle it appropriately.

 Identifying Roof Hail Damage: What to Look For

 Minor hail storms (those that drop hail smaller than a quarter) probably won’t damage your roof.
 However, if you see hail the size of a half-dollar or larger, there’s a definite chance you’ll deal with roof damage—even if it’s only minor—when the storm is over.

 Before a hail storm blows through the area, compiling a storm damage checklist is always a great idea.
 An index provides a base to rely on when checking for hail damage or any other storm damage to your home.
 When looking for storm damage, it may be challenging to remember every necessary facet of your exterior for inspection, so a comprehensive list is helpful!

 Because early detection is the key to preventing further roof deterioration, you should inspect your roof for signs of damage as soon as it’s safe to do so.
 When your roof is dry and the coast is clear, grab a ladder and take a look at your roof.
 Here’s what you’ll need to keep an eye out for:

 When hail loosens the granules on your shingles, your roof is exposed to the elements, making it more susceptible to water damage and premature aging.
 Look for loose granules along your eaves and in your gutters and downspouts.